Netflix/metaflow-ui/docs/plugin-system.md

 ## Plugin slots

-There is three implemented plugin slots. run-header, run-tab, task-details.
+There is two implemented plugin slots. run-header and task-details.
 Wanted slot must be given as parameter to plugin API register message

 ### run-header

 run-header plugin will be rendered below run details to collapsable element.

-### run-tab

-run-tab plugin will be rendered as a new tab in runs view.
-Next to DAG, Timeline and Task tabs.
-Better for plugins that needs more screen space.

 ### task-details

 task-details plugin will be rendered below task details to collapsable element.

 ## Plugin configurations